Towards Fully Autonomous Drone-Based Last-Mile Delivery: System Model

-There are $N_{d}$ customer locations denoted by $D = \{d_1, d_2, ..., d_{N_d}\}$.
+There are $N_l$ customer locations denoted by $L = \{1, 2, ..., l_{N_l}\}$.
 Parcels are delivered to these customer locations from a distribution center located at $p_{f}$.
-These customer locations are organized into $N_g$ groups denoted by $G = \{g_1, g_2, ..., g_{N_g}\}$ in such a way that each group consists of customer locations that can be covered by drones with minimal delivery delay.
-We assume that there is an algorithm $\mathcal{A}$ that distributes customer locations into groups such that customer locations in a group can be covered by drones with minimal time delay.
-More precisely, the customer locations in a group are covered by drones departing from a vehicle that is parked at a specific location called the waiting location $p_{w}^{g}$ for a group $g \in G$.
-The algorithm $\mathcal{A}$ produces a $G \times D$ matrix $\matr{M}^{GD}$ that defines the mapping between groups and customer locations.
-For example, $\matr{M}^{GD}_{i,j} = 1$ if the customer location $j \in D$ belongs to group $i \in G$.
-In particular, for each group $g \in G$, the expected delivery completion time denoted by $t_g^{delivery}$ is pre-computed.
-Table I summarizes the notations used throughout this paper.
+We assume that the delivery area is divided into zones as practiced by many logistics companies~\cite{jung2006integration}.
+These customer locations are organized into $N_g$ groups denoted by $G = \{g_1, g_2, ..., g_{N_g}\}$ where each group corresponds to a zone.
+More specifically, the customer locations of a group $g \in G$ are covered by drones departing from a vehicle parked at a specific location corresponding the group, called the waiting location denoted by $p_{g}^{W}$.
+The mapping between customer locations and groups is defined as a matrix $\matr{M}^{LG}$.
+For instance, $\matr{M}^{LG}_{i,j} = 1$ if the customer location $j \in L$ belongs to group $i \in G$.
+In particular, the expected delivery completion time for each group $g \in G$ denoted by $\tau_g^{D}$ can be pre-computed since the number and position of the customer locations in each group are known.
+Table II summarizes the notations used throughout this paper.